-Maivina, the daughter of Toscar, is overheard by Ossian lamenting the death of Oscar her lover.
-Ossian, to divert her grief, relates his own actions in an expedition which he undertook, at Fingal's comown actions in an expection which he innertons, at singular command, to aid Crothar, the petty king of Croma, a country in Ireland, against Rothmar, who invaded his dominions.
+[Malvina, the daughter of Toscar, is overheard by Ossian lamenting the death of Oscar her lover.
+Ossian, to diver ther grief, relates his own actions in an expedition which he undertook, at Fingal? command, to aid Crothar the petty king of Croma, a country in Ireland, against Rothmar, who invaded hisdominions.
 The story is delivered down thus in tradition.
-Crothar, king of Croma, being blind with age, and his son too young for the field, hothmar, the diffusion of the resolved to avail himself of the most proper hands the dominion of Crothar home.
-He accordingly marched into the country subject time surregues him which he held of Arth or Artho, who was, at the time, supreme king of Ireland.
+Crothar, king of Croma, being blind with age, and his son too young for the field, Rothmar, the chief of Tomoln, resolved to avail himself of the opportunity offered of annexing the dominions of Crothar to his own.
+He accordingly marched into the country subject to Crothar, but which he held of Arth or Artho, who was, at the time, supreme king of Ireland.

-Crothar being, on account of his age and blindness, unfit for action, sent for aid to Fingal, king of Scotland; who ordered his son Ossian sent for any to ringra, king of sectianut; who ordered his son Ussian to the relief of Corthan.
-But before his arrival, Forargormo, the son of Crothar attacked Rothmar, was slain himself, and his forces totally defeated.
+Crothar being, on account of his age and blindof Scotland; who ordered his son Ossian to the relief of Crothar.
+But before his arrival Fovargormo, the son of Crothar, attacking Rothmar, was slain himself, and his forces totally defeated.
 Ossian renewed the war; came to battle, killed Rothmar, and routed his army.
-Croma being thus delivered of its enemies, Ossian returned to Scotland.
+Croma being thus delivered of its enemies, Ossian returned to Scotland.1

-"IT was the voice of my love! seldom art thou in the dreams of Malvina!
-Open your airy halls, O father of Toscar of shields!
+'IT was the voice of my love! seldom art thou in the dreams of Malvina!
+Open your airy halls of ather of Toscar of shields!
 Unfold the gates of your clouds: the steps of Malvina are near.
 I have heard a voice in my dream.
-I feel the fluttering of my soul.
-Why didst thou come, O blast! from the dark-rolling face of the lake?
-Thy rustling wing was in the tree; the dream of Malvina fled.
+I feet the fluttering of my soul.
+Why didst thou come, O blast! from the dark-rolling face of the lake!
+Thy rustling wing was in the tree; the dream of Malvina fied.
 But she beheld her love, when his robe of mist flew on the wind.
-A sun-beam was on his skirts; they glittered like the gold of the stranger.
-It was the voice of my love! seldom comes he to inv dreams!
+A sunbeam was on his skirts: they clitch we have the support of the support of the wind.
+A sunbeam was on his skirts: they clitch was the support of the tered like the gold of the stranger.
+It was the voice of my love! seldom comes he to my dreams!

-"But thou dwellest in the soul of Malvina, son of mighty Ossian!
+'But thou dwellest in the soul of Malvina, son of mighty Ossian!
 My sighs arise with the beam of the east; my tears descend with the drops of night.
-I was a lovely tree, in thy presence, Oscar, with all my branches round me; but thy death came like a blast from the desert, and laid my green head low.
+I was a lovely tree, in thy presence, Osear, with all my branches round me; but thy death came like a blast from the desert, and laid my green head love.
 The spring returned with its showers; no leaf of mine arose!
 The virgins saw me silent in the hall; they touched the harp of joy.
-The tear was on the cheek of Malvina: the virgins beheld me in my grief.
+The tear was on the check of Malvina: the virgins beheld me in my grief.
 Why art thou sad? they said, thou first of the maids of Lutha!
-Was he lovely as the beam of the morning, and stately in thy sight?"
+Was he lovely as the beam of the morning, and stately in thy sight?